If you're looking for pay TV options besides cable TV or fiber TV, the choices mainly boil down to Dish vs DIRECTV.

 - Entertainment: This is where you'll get your regional sports network, in addition to everything in the Select package.
 There are 150+ channels in the Entertainment package.

 - Choice: In addition to all of the above, Choice adds Nicktoons, The Weather Channel, OWN, and most notably - NFL Sunday Ticket, for a total of 175+ channels.

 - Xtra: This is DIRECTV's most popular package, with 220+ channels.
-It includes everything that Choice has plus more.
+It includes everything that Choice (even the HD service) has plus more.
 You'll get FXX, Nat Geo Wild, Oxygen, and the NHL Network among others.

 - Ultimate: At this level, you'll get additional niche channels like Starz Encore, Chiller, and Esquire.
 Ultimate is also the lowest tier at which you get a 4K channel.
 Ultimate comes with 240+ channels.